Brushing and Flossing With Braces

 Wearing braces doesn’t mean you have to sit on the sidelines.
 You can continue to play sports with braces.
 However, to keep your mouth and appliance safe, you’ll need to wear a mouthguard.
 A mouthguard is designed to protect your teeth from injury, whether it’s physical contact with another player or being hit by an object.
 The American Association of Orthodontists recommends wearing a mouthguard no matter what sport you play.

 Whenever you’re not wearing your mouthguard, be sure to put it in its case.
 This will prevent you from losing it and also keep pets from chewing on it or playing with it (yes, pets love mouthguards!).
 After using your mouthguard, scrub it gently with a toothbrush and toothpaste before storing it.
 Never leave your mouthguard in hot places like the car or in direct sunlight.
 Also, don’t chew on it, alter it any way or wear it at the same time as you’re wearing your retainer.
 It’s recommended you replace your mouthguard at the start of every sports’ season.
 Bring your mouthguard with you to each check-up.
 We’ll take a look at its condition and ensure it’s in good shape to give you the best smile protection.

 Types of Mouthguards

 A mouthguard is most effective when it’s high quality and fits perfectly.
 There are three main types: pre-made, boil-and-bite and custom-made mouthguards.
-No matter which option you choose, make sure it meets the following criteria:

 Pre-made and boil-and-bite mouthguards can be purchased at sporting goods stores, while a custom mouthguard is only available through your orthodontist.
 A custom mouthguard is always the best option in terms of quality but it’s especially important when you’re wearing braces.
 You’ll get the ideal fit and superior protection.